Group chats

 User access typeGreat for

-ParticipantsSmaller, private group chats, EG:
+ParticipantsSmaller, private group chats

-GuestsLarger, open chat rooms, EG:
+GuestsLarger, open chat rooms

 Combination of participants and guestsLarger chats where some but not all users need to be a listed, notifiable participant